LemmySmackett/LemmySmackettCom/content/stories/mature/aisha_starblazer.md

 The Mantidraxian tilted its triangular head. _\-Not really He mostly tries to work up the courage to ask me on a date-_

 "Really?"
 Aisha gawked.
-"That's what Ronald Rigsby thinks about?"
+"That's what Ronald Bigsby thinks about?"

 _\-Yes-_ Gralinok wiggled her antenna in amusement. *-Well, that and inseminating me while I devour his head-* Ω